Super 7: Miami's Best Breweries

 Cuba’s oldest brewery set up shop in Wynwood, where the large space and expansive food menu make it more than just a place to stop in for beers.
 Cerveceria La Tropical’s modern takes are actually an improvement, as you’ll discover when you try the Nativo Key Tropical IPA, which tastes exactly like you’d expect a Miami-based IPA to taste.

-Pro tip: Make a meal out of the experience, since much of the food on the menu was developed by renowned chef Michelle Bernstein. @latropicalbeer // 42 NW 25th St., Wynwood
+Pro tip: Make a meal out of the experience, since much of the food on the menu was developed by renowned chef Cindy Hutson. @latropicalbeer // 42 NW 25th St., Wynwood

 Lincoln’s Beard

 The Bird Road Arts District is anchored by this quirky brewery that’s big on IPAs and hoppier creations.
-Belly up to the penny-covered bar and try the Elevate New England IPA or the P. Swayze American IPA, two of the top hoppy brews in Miami.
-If you’re into the beers, you can also get them at Lincoln’s Beard’s Palmetto Bay pizza shop, Maxwell Brothers Clothing Store.
+Belly up to the penny-covered bar and try the German-style Old News Pilsner, or the P. Swayze American IPA, one of the top hoppy brews in Miami.
+If you’re into pairing beers and pizza, head to Lincoln’s Beard’s Palmetto Bay pizza shop, Maxwell Brothers Clothing Store.

 Pro tip: Parking at The Beard is tricky, and if you guess wrong your night will end with a trip to the tow yard.
 Consult their handy map before you go so you know where you’re clear. @lincolnsbeardbrewing // Westchester